 Facebook board’s Trump decision could have wider impacts

-Since the day after the deadly Jan.
-6 riots on the U.S. Capitol, former President Donald Trump's social media accounts have been silent — muzzled for inciting violence using the platforms as online megaphones.
+Since the day after the deadly riot at the Capitol on Jan.
+6, former President Donald Trump's social media accounts have been silent — muzzled for inciting violence using the platforms as online megaphones.

 On Wednesday, his fate on Facebook, the biggest social platform around, will be decided.
 The company's quasi-independent Oversight Board will announce its ruling around 9 a.m.
 ET.
 If it rules in Trump's favor, Facebook has seven days to reinstate the account.
 If the board upholds Facebook's decision, Trump will remain “indefinitely” suspended.